Satisha10/APwotw_release/README.md

 ## Setup guide

-You can download the latest release from this repository.
+You can download the latest release from this repository (download the `AP_WotW.zip` file, and extract it).

 It contains the Archipelago world `ori_wotw.apworld` that you can install.
 There are some `.yaml` templates in the `Template` folder for different logic difficulties (Moki being the easiest, Kii the hardest).